-2. my Oneida Mandolin made quick work of the potatoes.
+First you need a Mandolin.
+This will slice the potato thin.
 By slicing them with a mandolin, you have more surface area, making it easier to wash away excess starch.
 The whole point of getting rid of some starch is to make light, fluffy potatoes that are not gummy.
 Don't have one, you can try cutting the potatoes as thin as you can with your best knife, be careful not to cut yourself!

 Read my post on Why Use a Ricer for Mashed Potatoes